AnnasMazhar/PyPerfOptimizer/docs/test_results/optimization_case_studies.md

 | Page Abandonment Rate | 27% | 3.5% | 87.0% |
 | Server Capacity | 120 req/second | 1450 req/second | 1108.3% |

-The project lead commented:

-> "PyPerfOptimizer's comprehensive approach was key to our success.
-The CPU profiler showed which functions were problematic, but it was the line-level profiling that pinpointed exactly which operations were inefficient.
-The memory profiler helped us identify data structures that were unnecessarily large.
-Having these three perspectives in a unified interface made the optimization process much more effective."

 ## Case Study 2: Financial Data Analysis Pipeline